ericsson-iap/go-sample-app/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability in _go-sample-app_, please report it as a security vulnerability on GitHub
+If you find a vulnerability in _go-sample-app_, please report it as a security vulnerability on GitHub:
 <https://github.com/ericsson-iap/go-sample-app/security/advisories/new>